amiller/dstack-tutorial/README.md

 The on-chain authorization pattern ([05](./05-onchain-authorization)) is the key primitive — it's not TDX-specific.
 Adding AMD SEV or AWS Nitro support means adding verification scripts for those attestation formats, not changing the architecture.

-### The Trust Model Shift

-Traditional TEE apps: *"Trust me, it runs in a TEE"*

-DevProof TEE apps: *"Don't trust me — verify the code, check the upgrade history"*

-This mirrors how DeFi protocols handle governance.
-Projects like Compound and Uniswap use [Governor contracts with timelocks](https://docs.openzeppelin.com/contracts/4.x/governance) — proposed changes must wait before execution, giving stakeholders time to review.
-The same pattern applies to TEE code upgrades.

-The building blocks:

-1. **Verifiable code** — Auditors can confirm source matches deployed hash ([01](./01-attestation-and-reference-values), [02](./02-bitrot-and-reproducibility))
-2. **On-chain upgrade history** — Every code change is recorded as an event ([05](./05-onchain-authorization))
-3. **Governance controls** — Timelocks, multisig, or custom policies for upgrades ([08](./08-extending-appauth))
+### Dstack's Design Philosophy

+Dstack was built for DevProof applications from the start — **"Code is Law" + "Assume Breach"**:

+- **Governance-as-code** — Smart contracts control application lifecycle (deployment, updates, deletion), creating immutable audit trails
+- **Verifiable, not perfect** — Rather than claiming TEEs are unbreakable, the system designs for recovery and limits exposure windows

 ## Why This Tutorial?

-**Running in a TEE doesn't automatically make your app DevProof.** If you follow typical Dstack guides, you'll get an ordinary server where you (the admin) can still "rug" your users.
+**Running in a TEE doesn't automatically make your app DevProof.** If you follow typical guides, you'll get an ordinary server where you (the admin) can still "rug" your users.
 The app runs in a TEE, but the developer retains backdoors.

 DevProof design requires intentional effort:
 - Users must be able to verify what code is running (not just "some TEE code")